Battle Born (song)

-"Battle Born" is the first single from The Wrong Side of Heaven and the Righteous Side of Hell, Volume 2, the fifth studio album from Five Finger Death Punch, and is the sixteenth single overall from the band.
-The song went to radio on September 9, 2013 with the official music video published on October 2, 2013.
+"Battle Born" is a song by American heavy metal band Five Finger Death Punch.
+A ballad, it was released as the lead single from their fifth studio album, The Wrong Side of Heaven and the Righteous Side of Hell, Volume 2 (2013).
+The song went to radio on September 9, 2013, with the official music video being published on October 2, 2013.

 Premise

 According to lead vocalist Ivan Moody, after 24 months of travelling what seemed to be every part of the world and shaking hands with a large number of people, that even though he was doing what he always dreamed of, that he was psychologically and physically depleted.
 Because he lost track of time, the flights, the hours on the tour bus and the concerts all seemed to blur together with his relatives and companions becoming a distant relic of the past.
 Moody concludes by stating that:

 "Everything worth fighting for you will actually HAVE TO fight for.
 Every wish, every dream, every idea comes to existence only through blood, sweat, and sacrifice... we are all Battle Born".